 Browse our work in the historic CalEdison Building.
 We've highlighted some of our favorite custom pieces blending the building’s art deco style with modern-day needs.

-All of this and a lot more interior design and architecture projects, in this lookbook.
+All of this and a lot more interior design and adaptive reuse architecture projects, in this lookbook.
 Flip through Omgivning Lookbook Volume 1 for a complete look at our workplace, multifamily, and hospitality designs.

 Private + Gather Zones

 By their very nature, traditional two-bedroom apartment layouts offer little flexibility for various living situations.
 They typically consist of two private sleeping spaces and one gathering space to house either two single people, a couple with a child, or a couple with one workspace.

 Using the principles of human-centered design, we must consider new and impactful solutions to today’s pandemic-related challenges, in which we live and work simultaneously, often in the same realm.
 This concept explores four ideas to create a reimagined living and working space within the context of a typical 600 sf unit.

 Before the pandemic, traditional space-planning paradigms were driven by density.
 Today, we must focus on wellbeing measures with additional emphasis on infection control.
 Safety now implies a whole new set of requirements that owners and tenants must consciously adopt.

 The Adapt concept, which is part of our Reimagining the Workplace design report, poses a variety of recommendations that can be implemented to ease infection concerns and provide a more meaningful human experience.
 This outlook helps employers assess workers' needs, develop targeted protocols and keep focused on the human impacts of navigating "the new normal."